top of page

 • How do I show interest in learning more about the church?

-• Please sign the guest book in the Narthex, which is the area just outside of the sanctuary/main worship space.
+• We invite you to sign our guest book in the Narthex, the gathering area just outside the sanctuary.

-• If you would like to be contacted, there are cards in the pews to leave your name and other information.
-Our welcoming people and the Rector will follow up with you.
+• If you’d like us to stay in touch, please fill out one of the cards in the pews with your name and contact information.
+A member of our welcome team or the Rector will be glad to follow up with you.

 • How do I join the church?